 - high-quality equipment and technical support.

 An aptitude for problem solving and an interest in learning a programming language are very important.
 Lessons will be divided into theory and practical and access to a computer outside of school will be essential to succeed.
 The course requires both a logical and mathematical mind due to the volume of work that is programming- and algorithm-based.
-You will pick up anything up to 4 programming languages when developing your coursework.
+You will learn up to four programming languages when developing your coursework.

-The skills developed, such as project management and problem solving; make this a valuable course for all students.
+The skills developed, such as project management and problem solving, make this a valuable course for all students.
 There are opportunities at the majority of universities to study Computer Science and Software Engineering.
-It is a potential lead-in for other Computing-based courses such as games design, encryption based courses, web development and programming.
-It is also a very useful addition to anyone going on to study degree-level Mathematics or Electronics and, as such, it combines especially well with Mathematics, Science and Electronics-based courses.
+It is a potential lead-in for other computing-based courses such as games design, encryption, web development and programming.
+It is also a very useful addition to anyone going on to study degree-level Mathematics or Electronics and, as such, it combines especially well with Mathematics, Science and Electronics-based courses at A Level.